A master plan for Gaasbeek Castle (2012-2023)

 4. Renovation of the castle and integral accessibility.

 The first sub-project covers the restoration of the baroque pavilion and the hermitage with the associated stairways and garden walls and the creation of a small building volume.
-These restoration activities, which are in the hands of restoration and architectural agency Studio Roma, are currently in full swing.
+These restoration activities have been completed.

 The second sub-project is the restoration of the baroque St. Gertrude Chapel and the neo-classical victory arch.
 The architectural agency Bressers BVBA was appointed to draw up the restoration study.
-The start of the restoration works on the chapel and the victory arch is set for August 2018.
+These restoration works are in full swing and will be completed in the autumn of 2020.
 After the restoration, the pavilion and the chapel will be used for small cultural events as part of the operation of the museum.
 The chapel will also be made available for intimate marriage ceremonies.

 The third sub-project covers the building of a new reception building.
 In addition to acting as reception area, it will also house a museum shop, offices, the museum library and the castle archive, a closed depository, a storage area for exhibition materials and sanitation units.